-One of the rare vegetables that is rich in omega-3 fatty acids
+One of the rare vegetables that contains omega-3 fatty acids

-Its high polyunsaturated fatty acid (omega-3) content makes purslane highly recommendable for preventing cardiovascular disease.
+Its high polyunsaturated fatty acid (omega-3) content makes purslane highly recommendable for cardiovascular health.

 It also contains:

 - iron (cognitive functions, oxygen transport, energy metabolism, immune system)

 Purslane is also:

 - a source of potassium (for the nervous system, muscular function, and blood pressure)

 - a source of vitamin C (for the immune system, collagen formation, energy, the nervous system, iron absorption, and fatigue reduction)